grogalskyj/Blocky/README.md

 # Blocky
 Blocky/Bubbly is a digital Art Program I created.
-It serves no purpose other than aesthetic :)
+It serves no purpose other than aesthetic.